GaryAsher/challenge-run-site/_games/hades-2.md

 # Use | for multi-line descriptions with bullet points
 # =============================================================================
 general_rules:
-  - "**Timing Method:** IGT (In-Game Time) as shown on the file select screen"
   - "**Video Required:** All submissions must include video proof showing the full run"
   - "**No Cheats/Mods:** Gameplay-altering mods are not allowed."
   - "Show in-game timer: Options → Gameplay → "Timer Display"."
   - "Unseeded (do one of these before the run):
   - "Salute the Oath of the Unseen and confirm the “Fate Altered!” message"
   - "Show the previous run's death"
   - "Show a completed run followed by a death."
   - "Show Arcana Cards at either the beginning or end of the run (optional)."
   - "Show Vows from the Oath of the Unseen (optional)."
   - "Make sure no HUD elements are covered."